-These mentors work directly with the teacher and sometimes with students in coordinating much of the logistics in running the team.
-This could be travel, finances, meals, coordinating other mentors, etc. These mentors are also TB tested and fingerprinted by the district.
+These mentors work directly with the team managers and sometimes with students in coordinating much of the logistics in running the team.
+This could be travel, meals, coordinating other mentors, purchasing, etc. These mentors are also TB tested and fingerprinted by the district.

-General Parent Volunteers
+• General Parent Volunteers